 Iowa Tuition Grant - are available, based on financial need, for fulltime undergraduate study and for less than full-time enrollment.
-The full-time award is currently $4,450 for the 2014-15.
+The full-time award is currently $5,650 for 2016-17.
 The grant may be renewable for a total of eight full-time semesters of study.

 Iowa National Guard Educational Grants are available to

 These gift sources are available to Iowa residents.
 If any of these resources are listed on your Financial Aid Award, they should not be viewed as official awards until your eligibility has been approved by the Iowa College Aid Commission.
 In the event that available state funds are insufficient to pay the full amount of each approved grant, the Iowa College Aid Commission has the authority to administratively reduce the maximum award to an amount less than the statutory maximum.

 Students from states other than Iowa should check with the proper agency in their state to receive information on availability of state-sponsored scholarships or grants.

 Trustee Scholarships, amounting to full tuition, were awarded to up to five freshmen each year prior to 2017-18.
 Recipients first awarded prior to 2017-18 may renew a Trustee Scholarship by maintaining a 3.25 CGPA and full-time status.
 Financial need is not required.

 The total of all gift aid will never be less than the BVU tuition charge.
 However, an individual's financial need and direct charges may limit total gift aid (including outside scholarships) received.